JaytheSpazz/PiHole-Panel/README.md

 Includes compliant desktop entry.
 (Icon belongs to https://github.com/pi-hole)

+PiHole-Panel connects to one or multiple Pi-hole hosts and reports statistics in real-time and also allows you to use it as a control panel to control your hosts.

 ## Changelog
 PiHole-Panel 2.2
 - Fix for default PiHole host that is not using standard url